rose-coste/docs-container-service/_best-practices/docker-best-practices-image-repository.md

 running, the only step that you are required to change is to login to your private registry as opposed to the central one.
 That switch is as easy as \`docker login http(s)://\<YOUR\_DOMAIN\>:\<PORT\>\`.

+## Resources

+For detailed background information about Docker best practices for the Rackspace Container Service, follow the links suggested at
+[Introduction to container ecosystems and technologies: suggested reading] (/container-technologies-references/).